eagmon/eagmon.github.io/positions.md

 ---

-## Position: Postdoctoral Researcher
+## Postdoctoral Researcher Position

 ### Job Description:
 - We are looking for a passionate scientist that will build complex multi-scale models of cellular systems, and expand the Vivarium ecosystem.
-This will involve working on one or more projects in single cell bacterial physiology, microbiomes, synthetic cells, or the origins of life.
+This will involve working on one or more projects in single cell bacterial physiology, community structure in microbiomes, synthetic cells, or the origins of life.

 ### Requirements:
 - PhD in Computational Biology, Bioengineering, Complex Systems, Physics, Computer Science, or related field